BookOps-CAT/google-books/README.md

 http://books.google.com/books?vid=NYPL:[Barcode]

-### Questions
-+ When ingested records show up in HathiTrust?
-+ ~~Should the MARCXML file send to Google/Hathi be deduped?
-Is this a problem for either one?
-Duplication stems from type of Sierra list being used = item record search.~~
-  + It appears duplication is fine - Hathi includes item record data and that can be parsed from dup bibs, each with different item (945 tag)
-+ What happens when we resubmit a record that passed validation (minor problems only) and was ingested to Hathi?
-Will it get overwritten?
-+ ~~Does warning like that from Hathi indicates the metadata was not ingested?
-WARNING: .b13299222x (93): OCLC number found in unspecified 035$(OcoLC) field: 64405402~~
-  + Confirmed, these are not being ingested and must be corrected - OCLC info provided in 001/003/035
-+ ~~For Hathi, does it matter if OCLC # is in the first 035?~~
-  + It appears it does not matter
-+ Zephir gives the following submission warning: WARNING: -d nyp_20231208_google run option is not YYYYMMDD: using 20231208 .
-Is this relevant?
-Submissions are getting processed and we follow the file name convention specified in the docs.
-+ Zephir gives the following submission warning: WARNING: using namespace nyp for NUC code in 852.
-What is this about?

 ### To-do
-+ redo logic for exclusion of bibs from Hathi submissions based on Google FO reconciliation reports, use instead data from GRIN
 + verify 856's HathiTrust links were added to correct bibs from Nov 23
 + add notes about material's poor condition to items in Sierra based on GRIN's rejections (condition 25)
 + add more tests & increase test coverage